-Instead, look into detergent-free alternatives!
-Naturally, we recommend New Wash; it cleans with a special blend of Aloe Vera and essential oils and no detergent.
+Instead, look into sulfate-free alternatives!
+Naturally, we recommend New Wash; this hair wash cleans with a special blend of Aloe Vera and essential oils and no detergent.
 It doesn’t even lather (a small sacrifice for much better hair).
 By no longer stripping hair of its natural oils like traditional shampoo and conditioner do, the hair maintains its protective barrier which means no more over-production of oil (goodbye, oily hair!), less hair breakage and hair loss, longer lasting hair color and overall shinier, healthier hair.

 We’re hardly the only ones who recommend that you wash as infrequently as you can manage, and we love dry shampoo or hair powder to keep hair fresh and oil-free in between.
 But over-reliance on it can be problematic (see the section below on scalps) as it can build up on the scalp and suffocate follicles, which can lead to thinning and loss.

 Anything that builds up on your scalp can compromise the health of follicles, potentially reducing the diameter of each hair as it grows, or inhibiting growth altogether.
-A thorough scalp massage on a regular basis is a simple and sensual act of self-care that also promotes robust growth – we recommend a shower Brush to help release dead skin and stimulate blood flow to bring more nutrients to your roots.
+A thorough scalp massage on a regular basis is a simple and sensual act of self-care that also promotes robust growth – we recommend a shower a scalp massage brush to help release dead skin and stimulate blood flow to bring more nutrients to your roots.